pimutils/todoman/docs/configure.rst

  * ``default_list``: The default list for adding a todo.
 If you do not specify this option, you must use the ``--list`` / ``-l`` option every time you add a todo.
+   ``default_due``: The default difference (in hours) between new todo's due date and creation date.
+If not specified, the value is 24.
+   If set to 0, the due date for new todos will not be set.

 Sample configuration
 --------------------